+Shares or to any interest I may have in the Shares.

+SIGNATURE OF OPTIONEE'S SPOUSE Date:

+SPOUSE'S NAME - TYPED OR PRINTED

-OPTIONEE'S NAME-TYPED OR PRINTED
+OPTIONEE'S NAME - TYPED OR PRINTED

+EXHIBIT C

+FORMFACTOR, INC.

+2002 EQUITY INCENTIVE PLAN

+2002 EQUIT INCENTIVE FLAN

+EXEMPT AND NON-EXEMPT/EXERCISABLE AS VI ESTS

+NO.

+FORMFACTOR, INC.

+2002 EQUITY INCENTIVE PLAN

+STOCK OPTION AGREEMENT

-FormFactor, Inc., a Delaware corporation (the "COMPANY"), hereby grants an option (this "OPTION") to the Optionee named below ("OPTIONEE") as of the Date of Grant set forth below (the "DATE OF GRANT") pursuant to the Company's 2002 Equity Incentive Plan (the "PLAN") and this Stock Option Agreement (this "AGREEMENT"), which includes the Terms and Conditions (the "TERMS AND CONDITIONS") set forth on Exhibit A hereto.
-Capitalized terms not defined in this Agreement have the meanings ascribed to them in the Plan.
+("OPTIONEE") as of the Date of Grant set forth below "COMPANY"), hereby grants an option (this "OPTION") to the Optionee named below (the "DATE OF GRANT") pursuant to the Company's 2002 Equity Incentive Plan (the "PLAN") which includes the Terms and Conditions (the "TERMS AND CONDITIONS") set forth on Exhibit have the meanings ascribed to them in the Plan.

+OPTIONEE:

 SOCIAL SECURITY NUMBER:

 OPTIONEE'S ADDRESS:

 TOTAL OPTION SHARES:

 EXERCISE PRICE PER SHARE:

 DATE OF GRANT:

+EXPIRATION DATE:

-EXPIRATION DATE: (unless earlier terminated under Section 3 hereof or pursuant to Section 18 of the Plan)
+(unless earlier terminated under Section 3 hereof or pursuant to Section 18 of the Pl an)

 FIRST VESTING DATE:

-VESTING SCHEDULE: % of the Shares will vest on the First Vesting Date; then % of the Shares will vest on each monthly anniversary of the First Vesting Date until 100% vested.
+VESTING SCHEDULE: % of the Shares will vest on the First Vesting Date; then % of the Shares will vest on each monthly anniversary of the First Vesting Date until 10 vested.)0%

-TYPE OF STOCK OPTION: 0 INCENTIVE STOCK OPTION
+TYPE OF STOCK OPTION: o INCENTIVE STOCK OPTION

-(CHECK ONE): 0 NONQUALIFIED STOCK OPTION

 The Company has signed this Agreement effective as the Date of Grant and has caused it to be executed in duplicate by its duly authorized representative.

-FORMFACTOR, INC.

-By:
+o NONQUALIFIED STOCK OPTION

+(CHECK ONE):

+Ву:

 (Please print name)

 (Please print title)

+FormFactor, Inc

+Stock Option Agreemer 2002 Equity Incentive Pla No.

-Optionee acknowledges receipt of this Agreement (including the Terms and Conditions), a copy of the Plan, attached hereto as Exhibit C, and the form of Exercise Agreement, attached hereto as Exhibit B. Optionee has read and understands these documents and accepts this Option subject to all the terms and conditions of the Plan and this Agreement.
-Optionee has executed this Agreement in duplicate as of the Date of Grant.
+the Terms and Conditions), a copy of the Plan, attached hereto as Exhibit C, and the form of has read and understands these documents and accepts this Option subject to all the terms and cuted this Agreement in duplicate as of the Date of Grant.

+OPTIONEE

+(Signature)

+(Please print name)

+2